 On the Service tab, enter the user name (DOMAIN\username format) and password of the Active Directory service account under which the Keyfactor Command Service will run.
 This can be the same service account used for the application pool or a different service account.
-You may use the people picker button (I) to browse for the account.
-Click the verify button (I) to confirm that the username and password entered are valid.
+You may use the people picker button () to browse for the account.
+Click the verify button () to confirm that the username and password entered are valid.
 If desired, check the Start service on bootup box to start the Keyfactor Command Service at system start.

-If you are installing only one Keyfactor Command server, check the Everything box to run all the services on this Keyfactor Command server.
-If you are installing more than one Keyfactor Command server, uncheck the Everything box and check the boxes next to the services that should run on this Keyfactor Command server instance.
-For example, if you've opted not to use the SSL scanning functionality, you can uncheck the Endpoint History Purge box.
-Services details are shown in Table 5: Keyfactor Command Services.
+The remaining fields on this tab are used to configure the jobs that the Keyfactor Command Service will run.
+If you're installing a single Keyfactor Command server, you should enable all jobs for this server by checking the Everything box unless you are specifically aware of a job that doesn't need to be run.
+For example, if you've opted not to use the SSL scanning functionality, you can uncheck Everything and then uncheck the Endpoint History Purge box.
+Services details are shown in Table 6: Keyfactor Command Services.
 At the bottom of the list of services, modify the default value of 1000 for Concurrent Workflows, if desired.